 Pregnancy can be really stressful, especially for those with high blood sugar.
-Avoiding certain foods, taking the right supplements, medication, controlling the blood glucose level.
+Avoiding certain foods, taking the right supplements, and medication, and controlling the blood glucose level.
 This list can go on and on.

 Blood sugar control should be on top of this list.
 Unfortunately, 1 in 7 women who are pregnant, can develop gestational diabetes.